Dramatic Patagonian landscape with jagged mountain peaks and a glacial lake

 "Argentina is a country that does nothing at half volume."

-Argentina operates at an emotional frequency that takes some adjustment.
-Everything here is more — more passionate, more dramatic, more delicious, more infuriating, more beautiful.
+Argentina took me about three days to calibrate to.
+Everything here runs louder than I expected — more passionate, more dramatic, more delicious, more infuriating, more beautiful.
 Buenos Aires alone contains enough contradiction to fuel a dozen novels: a city that looks like Paris, moves like Madrid, eats like Lyon, and stays up later than any of them.
-Dinner at ten is early.
-Midnight is normal.
-The clubs open at two and close when the sun returns.
-This is not a city that believes in moderation.
+Lia and I showed up for dinner at ten one night and the restaurant was still half-empty.
+Midnight is when things actually begin.
+The clubs open at two and close when the sun returns, which I discovered not because I stayed that late but because the taxi driver told me with the tone of someone stating the obvious.

 Then there is Patagonia, which is not so much a landscape as an argument about scale.
-The Perito Moreno glacier is a wall of ice three miles wide that groans and calves into turquoise water with a sound like artillery.
-The granite towers of Fitz Roy appear and disappear behind cloud with the temperament of a diva.
+I stood at the edge of the Perito Moreno glacier on a grey morning — a wall of ice three miles wide — and waited.
+Lia had already given up and gone for coffee.
+Twenty minutes later, a section the size of an apartment building sheared off into the turquoise water below with a sound like artillery.
+I had not expected to feel what I felt.
+The granite towers of Fitz Roy appeared and disappeared behind cloud with the temperament of a diva — we spent a full day hiking toward them and never got the summit view the photos promise, and I was not sorry.
 Tierra del Fuego, at the bottom of the continent, feels like the edge of the world because it very nearly is.
-The wind down here is a physical force, a constant companion that makes every step feel earned.
+The wind down there is a physical force, a constant companion that makes every step feel earned.

 When to go: October through April for Patagonia, with December through February offering the longest days and mildest weather.
-Buenos Aires is a year-round city, though spring (September to November) is particularly lovely.
-Mendoza’s wine harvest runs March through April.
+Buenos Aires is a year-round city, though spring (September to November) is when I would go back.
+Mendoza’s wine harvest runs March through April, which is as good a reason as any to time a trip.

 What most guides get wrong: They rush Patagonia.
+I came with a tight schedule and left wishing I had built in three more days.
 The classic Torres del Paine circuit and the trails around El Chaltén demand time — not because they are logistically complicated, but because the weather changes hourly and the best moments come to those who wait.
+The glacier calved when I stopped watching for it.
+The Fitz Roy towers cleared for forty minutes at dawn on a day I almost stayed in the tent.
 Build buffer days into any Patagonia itinerary.
-You will need them.
+You will be glad you did.

 Explore